sjakthol/cfn-execute-change-set/README.md

 ## Features

-* Read CloudFormation change set ARN from stdin or from the command line
+- Read CloudFormation change set ARN from stdin or from the command line
-* Print a summary of changes to stack resources, parameters and tags
+- Print a summary of changes to stack resources, parameters and tags
-* View the chain of causes that leads to resource changes (experimental)
+- View the chain of causes that leads to resource change
-* Review changes and execute them right away
+- Review changes and execute them right away

 ## Installation

 ```
 npm i -g cfn-execute-change-set
 ```